 - Public holidays;

-- Minimum wage and minimum call-out;
+- Minimum wage and reporting for duty pay;

 - Leaves and absences;

 - Work Schedules and time away from work; and

 For more information about the specific employment standards, please visit Employment Standards.

 The minimum age of employment in Saskatchewan is 16 years of age.
 Fourteen- and 15-year-olds can work if they have both:

 - The written consent of a parent or guardian; and